ubicucsd/bootcamp_19_20/4_Python.md

     print "Indented line"
 ```

 Now, try to run "Hello.py".
 Python will complain that there's a problem with your indentation (there was no need to indent, but you did anyways).
 You'll learn more about when to indent in the next section.
-Speaking of which, it's time for some bioinformatics.
+Speaking of which, it's about time for some bioinformatics.

 ## Loop-D-Loop

-Say I have a fasta file that has some number of reads (make sure you remember fasta format or you'll have trouble with this exercise!).
+Say I have a fasta file containing genetic information ([what is a fasta file?](https://www.genomatix.de/online_help/help/sequence_formats.html#FASTA)).
+Inside are some number of reads (remember reads from our [last lesson](/1_Welcome.md)?).
 I want to write a Python program that ONLY outputs the header lines (the ones that start with ">").
 How can I do it?
 Think about how you might start before continuing.

 ```
 -check every line-